dyang39/dyang39.github.io/_pages/about.md

   - /about.html
 ---

 I'm currently a PhD student at the [University of California Santa Cruz](https://www.ucsc.edu/) working with [Prof. Yi Zhang](https://sites.google.com/ucsc.edu/yizhang/).
-I received my Master's degree in Natural Language Processing and Bachelor's degree in Computer Science and Statistics from UC Santa Cruz.
+I received my Bachelor's degree in Computer Science and Statistics from UC Santa Cruz.
 I'm fortunate to have joined [Prof. Xin Eric Wang](https://eric-xw.github.io/)'s lab to focus on the NLP research.

 Research Interest